Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

-with the following property: the preferences $\pi$ of any voter type $\Omega\in\mathscr{T}$ is given by
+with the following property: the preferences $\pref$ of any voter type $i\in N$ is given by

-For simplicity, we assume further that $\lvert x(\alpha) - x(\Omega)\rvert \neq \lvert x(\beta) - x(\Omega)\rvert$ for all $\alpha\neq\beta$ and all $\Omega$, so that all preferences are linear orders (without ties); and we assume that there is no partition of the voter types in two groups that have equal total number of voters, so that no duel between two candidates would end up in a tie (these are \emph{generic} conditions: they are stable under small perturbation of the data and any data can be approximated arbitrarily close by data satisfying those conditions). \end{defi}
+For simplicity, we assume further that $\lvert x(\alpha) - x(i)\rvert \neq \lvert x(\beta) - x(i)\rvert$ for all $\alpha\neq\beta$ and all $i$, so that all preferences are linear orders (without ties); and we assume that there is no partition of the voter types in two groups that have equal total number of voters, so that no duel between two candidates would end up in a tie (these are \emph{generic} conditions: they are stable under small perturbation of the data and any data can be approximated arbitrarily close by data satisfying those conditions). \end{defi}

-The goal of this section is to prove the following result. \begin{theo} If the electorate can be modeled by a one-dimensional culture and applies the Leader Rule, then the Polling Dynamic converges to an equilibrium (which elects the Condorcet winner, as prescribed by Laslier's Theorem). \end{theo}
+The goal of this section is to prove the following result. \begin{theo} Under Approval Voting, if the preference profile can be modeled by a one-dimensional culture and voters apply the Leader Rule, then the Polling Dynamics converges to an equilibrium (which elects the Condorcet winner, as prescribed by Laslier's Theorem). \end{theo}

 The end of the section is dedicated to the proof of Theorem \ref{t:1d-convergence}.
-We use outcomes reduced to the winner and runner-up, we assume that the electorate can be modeled by a one-dimensional culture and we fix a positional mapping $x$.
-Denoting by $N= \sum_{\Omega\in\mathscr{T}} n_\Omega$ the total number of voters, a \emph{median} is a value $m\in\mathbb{R}$ such that
+We use outcomes reduced to the winner and runner-up, we assume that the preference profile can be modeled by a one-dimensional culture and we fix a positional mapping $x$.
+Denoting by $w= \sum_{i\in N} w_i$ the total number of voters, a \emph{median} is a value $m\in\mathbb{R}$ such that

-i.e., at least half the voters have a position on the left of $m$, and at least half have position on the right of $m$.
-The assumption that there is no partition of voter types in two groups of equal size ensures that there is a unique median $m$, coinciding with the position of some voter type: $m=x(X_m)$, where the voter type $X_m$ is called the \emph{median type}.
-By assumption, there is a single candidate $\mu$ whose position is closest to $x(X_m)$.
+i.e., at least half the voters lie on the left of $m$, and at least half have lie on the right of $m$.
+The assumption that there is no partition of voter types in two groups of equal size ensures that there is a unique median $m$, coinciding with the position of some voter type: $m=x(i_m)$, where the voter type $i_m$ is called the \emph{median type}.
+By assumption, there is a single candidate $\mu$ whose position is closest to $x(i_m)$.

 We start with the following particular instance of Black's Median Voter Theorem, which we prove for the sake of completeness. \begin{lemm} The candidate $\mu$ is a Condorcet winner. \end{lemm}